 The pilot, Chesley "Sully" Sullenberger III, is receiving well deserved recognition for his skill in landing the plane safely on the Hudson after loosing power.
 US Airways identified the the first officer as Jeffrey Skiles, and the three flight attendants; Donna Dent, Doreen Welsh and Sheila Dail, who quickly evacuated passengers, and preserved calm through their rescue.

 A bulletin to members of the US Airline Pilots Association, said said Capt.
-Sullenberger personally accounted for all the passengers and remained on the sinking aircraft until he was sure the plane was empty.
+Sullenberger personally accounted for all the passengers and remained on the sinking aircraft until he was sure the plane was empty."The fact that 155 people walked away from a very dangerous situation is a testament to the skill and professionalism of the entire flight crew."

 The Association of Flight Attendants union, which represents the cabin crew members at US Airways, commended the three attendants for safely and quickly evacuating the passengers in the emergency landing.
 "Their years of experience and training made all the difference once the aircraft was in the water."